apple-yinhan/TQ-SED/README.md

 In our work, we used the pre-trained LASS model to extract sound tracks of different events.
 Please use `./datasets/separate_audio.py` and `./datasets/separate_whole_audio.py` to perform this procedure.

+PS: For separate_audio.py, we separate the short audio clips under each folder (fold1, fold2, fold3, fold4, fold5).
+For separate_whole_audio.py, we separate those long clips in the original dataset folder.
+Because during evaluation, we input the whole clip into the SED model, not those splited short clips.

 ### 2.2 Training